AntonOzerov/Excel_Data_Analytics/README.md

 1️⃣ Do more skills get you better pay?

-2️⃣ What’s the salary for data jobs in different regions?
+2️⃣ What is the salary for data jobs in different regions?

 3️⃣ What are the top skills of data professionals?

-4️⃣ What’s the pay for the top 10 skills?
+4️⃣ What is the pay for the top 10 skills?

 ### What skills were used in the project?